 If you are fortunate enough to be anywhere in Guadeloupe from January to Ash Wednesday, you will no doubt be able to find something special related to Carnival going on.
 Le Gosier and Point-a-Pitre both have parades and festivals celebrating this lively cultural event.

-Guadeloupe Holidays – Flights to Guadeloupe
+Flights to Guadeloupe

-Guadeloupe Holidays – Le Gosier
+Guadeloupe’s Places to Stay – Le Gosier

 La Creole Beach Hotel & Spa

 Just 15 minutes from the airport on the lower right butterfly wing, is the town of Le Gosier.
 This east wing of the 630 square mile island duo is flatter, dryer, and beachier.
 It houses the island’s largest marina.
-Nearby is the polished beachfront La Creole Beach Hotel & Spa that boasts the number one rating of the 23 hotels on Guadeloupe.
+Nearby is the polished beachfront La Creole Beach Hotel & Spa that boasts the number one rating of the 23 hotels in Guadeloupe.
 Its 4-star rank is showcased by a spa, two restaurants, bright rooms with French balconies, Wi-Fi and a pool flanked by palm trees.
 A view of the little-uninhabited islet of Petit Gosier is the piece de resistance.
 Locals like to swim here for daily exercise and the pristine reef area is protected by the Coastal Conservancy.

 Auberge de La Vieille Tour